jtara1/league-lazy-lookup/Readme.txt

 Flaws:
 - resizing LoL client window will offset coordinates (predefined)
 - it will fail to grab proper text from chat if too many people start typing before you run it
+- currently only works for na.op.gg (North America region)